 • Currently or previously affiliated with Stanford, as, for example, a visiting faculty member

 Requesting Initiation of Search

-To start a search, complete the Search Initiation Request form in the Letters, Templates, + Forms section of the Toolbox.
+To start a search, complete the Search Initiation Request form in the Letters, Templates, + Forms section of the Faculty Affairs Resources page.
 Search initiation request forms should be submitted to your OAA Manager in the Office of Academic Affairs.

 Departments or institutes must provide a billet number for each requested search.
 This information is available through the Faculty Billets system to which departments and institutes have access.

 Rank and Line